peinuanqin-nus/peinuanqin.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: AI4SG
-      text: I enjoy making things.
+      text: I enjoy making useful tools and provide solutions for some interestingly widespread problems.
 Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project